HerbertMauerer/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Securing-Domain-Controllers-Against-Attack.md

 As previously described in the "Misconfiguration" section of [Avenues to Compromise](../../../ad-ds/plan/security-best-practices/Avenues-to-Compromise.md), browsing the Internet (or an infected intranet) from one of the most powerful computers in a Windows infrastructure using a highly privileged account (which are the only accounts permitted to log on locally to domain controllers by default) presents an extraordinary risk to an organization's security.
 Whether via a drive by download or by download of malware-infected "utilities," attackers can gain access to everything they need to completely compromise or destroy the Active Directory environment.

-Although Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, and current versions of Internet Explorer offer a number of protections against malicious downloads, in most cases in which domain controllers and privileged accounts had been used to browse the Internet, the domain controllers were running Windows Server 2003, or protections offered by newer operating systems and browsers had been intentionally disabled.
+Windows Server 2012 and newer, and current versions of Internet Explorer and Edge offer a number of protections against malicious downloads.
+We have seen that in most cases where  domain controllers and privileged accounts had been used to browse the Internet, protections offered by newer operating systems and browsers had been intentionally disabled.

 Launching web browsers on domain controllers should be prohibited not only by policy, but by technical controls, and domain controllers should not be permitted to access the Internet.
 If your domain controllers need to replicate across sites, you should implement secure connections between the sites.
 Although detailed configuration instructions are outside the scope of this document, you can implement a number of controls to restrict the ability of domain controllers to be misused or misconfigured and subsequently compromised.

 ### Perimeter Firewall Restrictions

 Perimeter firewalls should be configured to block outbound connections from domain controllers to the Internet.
 Although domain controllers may need to communicate across site boundaries, perimeter firewalls can be configured to allow intersite communication by following the guidelines provided in [How to configure a firewall for Active Directory domains and trusts](https://support.microsoft.com/kb/179442) on the Microsoft Support website.

-### DC Firewall Configurations

-As described earlier, you should use the Security Configuration Wizard to capture configuration settings for the Windows Firewall with Advanced Security on domain controllers.
-You should review the output of Security Configuration Wizard to ensure that the firewall configuration settings meet your organization's requirements, and then use GPOs to enforce configuration settings.

 ### Preventing Web Browsing from Domain Controllers